CUBRID/cubrid-manual/en/admin/ha.rst

 *   Applied Info.: Shows the status information after the slave node applies the replication log.
 *   Copied Active Info.: Shows the status information after the slave node copies the replication log.
 *   Active Info.: Shows the status information after the master node records the transaction log.
+*	Delay in Copying Active Log: Shows the status information which the transaction logs’ copy is delayed.
+*	Delay in Applying Copied Log: Shows the status information which the transaction logs’ application is delayed.

 ::

-	[nodeB] $ cubrid applyinfo -L /home/cubrid/DB/testdb_nodeA -r nodeA -a testdb
+	[nodeB] $ cubrid applyinfo -L /home/cubrid/DB/testdb_nodeA -r nodeA -a -i 3 testdb

 	 *** Applied Info. ***
-	Committed page                 : 1913 | 2904
-	Insert count                   : 645
+	Insert count                   : 289492
-	Update count                   : 0
+	Update count                   : 71192
-	Delete count                   : 0
+	Delete count                   : 280312
-	Schema count                   : 60
+	Schema count                   : 20
-	Commit count                   : 15
+	Commit count                   : 124917
 	Fail count                     : 0

 	 *** Copied Active Info. ***
 	DB name                        : testdb
-	DB creation time               : 11:28:00.000 AM 12/17/2010  (1292552880)
+	DB creation time               : 04:29:00.000 PM 11/04/2012 (1352014140)
-	EOF LSA                        : 1913 | 2976
+	EOF LSA                        : 27722 | 10088
-	Append LSA                     : 1913 | 2976
+	Append LSA                     : 27722 | 10088
 	HA server state                : active

 	 ***  Active Info. ***
 	DB name                        : testdb
-	DB creation time               : 11:28:00.000 AM 12/17/2010  (1292552880)
+	DB creation time               : 04:29:00.000 PM 11/04/2012 (1352014140)
-	EOF LSA                        : 1913 | 2976
+	EOF LSA                        : 27726 | 2512
-	Append LSA                     : 1913 | 2976
+	Append LSA                     : 27726 | 2512
 	HA server state                : active

-You can see the delay in applying from the master node to the slave node by checking the difference between the EOF LSA of Active Info. and the EOF LSA of the Copies Active Applied Info.

-You can see the delay in applying the log copied to the slave node to the slave database by checking the difference between the EOF LSA of the Copied Active Info. and the committed page of the Applied Info.

-You can check delay time of copying from mast node to slave node with EOF LSA in Active Info. and EOF LSA of Applied Info.

-You can check delay time of applying to the slave node which was copied from the master node with EOF LSA of Copied Active Info. and Committed page of Applied Info.
+	 *** Delay in Copying Active Log ***
+	Delayed log page count         : 4
+	Estimated Delay                : 0 second(s)

+	 *** Delay in Applying Copied Log ***
+	Delayed log page count         : 1459
+	Estimated Delay                : 22 second(s)

 The items shown by each status are as follows:

 *	Applied Info.

 	*	Committed page: The information of committed pageid and offset of a transaction reflected last through replication log reflection process.
 The difference between this value and the EOF LSA of "Copied Active Info. represents the amount of replication delay.
 	*	Insert Count: The number of Insert queries reflected through replication log reflection process.
 	*	Update Count: The number of Update queries reflected through replication log reflection process.
 	*	Delete Count: The number of Delete queries reflected through replication log reflection process.
 	*	Schema Count: The number of DDL statements reflected through replication log reflection process.
 	*	Commit Count: The number of transactions reflected through replication log reflection process.
 	*	Fail Count: The number of DML and DDL statements in which log reflection through replication log reflection process fails.

 *	Copied Active Info.

 	*	DB name: Name of a target database in which the replication log copy process copies logs
 	*	DB creation time: The creation time of a database copied through replication log copy process
 	*	EOF LSA: Information of pageid and offset copied at the last time on the target node by the replication log copy process.
 There will be a delay in copying logs as much as difference with the EOF LSA value of "Active Info." and with the Append LSA value of "Copied Active Info."
 	*	Append LSA: Information of pageid and offset written at the last time on the disk by the replication log copy process.
 This value can be less than or equal to EOF LSA.
 There will be a delay in copying logs as much as difference between the EOF LSA value of "Copied Active Info." and this value.
 	*	HA server state: Status of a database server process which replication log copy process receives logs from.
 For details on status, see :ref:`ha-server`.

 *	Active Info.

 	*	DB name: Name of a database of which node was configured in the **-r** option.
 	*	DB creation time: Database creation time of a node that is configured in the **-r** option.
 	*	EOF LSA: The last information of pageid and offset of a database transaction log of a node that is configured in the **-r** option.
 There will be a delay in copying logs as much as difference between the EOF LSA value of "Copied Active Info." and this value.
 	*	Append LSA: Information of pageid and offset written at the last time on the disk by the database of which node was configured in the **-r** option.
 	*	HA server state: The server status of a database server of which node was configured in the **-r** option.

+*	Delay in Copying Active Log

+	*	Delayed log page count: the count of transaction log pages which the copy is delayed.
+	*	Estimated Delay: the expected time which the logs copying is completed.

+*	Delay in Applying Copied Log

+	*	Delayed log page count: the count of transaction log pages which the application is delayed.
+	*	Estimated Delay: the expected time which the logs applying is completed.

 .. _cubrid-changemode:

 cubrid changemode